-The operating costs of the Company are expected to be covered by the proceeds of the private placement of Class B Ordinary Shares and Founder Warrants as described in note 1.
-The Sponsor or its affiliates may fund any excess costs through the issuance of debt instruments to the Company, and up to \notin 2 million of any such debt instruments may be converted into Warrants of the post-Business Combination entity at a price of \notin 1.50 per Warrant at the option of the lender.
+The operating costs of the Company are being covered by the proceeds of the private placement of Class B Ordinary Shares and Founder Warrants as described in note 1.
+The Sponsor or its affiliates may fund any excess costs through the issuance of debt instruments to the Company, and up to \in 2 million of any such debt instruments may be converted into Warrants of the post-Business Combination entity at a price of \in 1.50 per Warrant at the option of the lender.
 Such Warrants would be identical to Founder Warrants.